 it’s time for the second issue of the world’s funniest comic and the cover sets the ball rolling in typical OiNK fashion.
-Using the same design as the preview issue, an artist’s illustration framed above Patrick Gallagher‘s Uncle Pigg and Mary Lighthouse, this has proved to be very memorable over the years amongst fans.
+Using the same design as the preview issue, of an artist’s illustration framed above Patrick Gallagher‘s Uncle Pigg and Mary Lighthouse, this has proved to be very memorable over the years amongst fans.

-Let’s try to forget about how old the image of those two boys makes us feel and instead concentrate on the funny rendering by Steve McGarry.
+Let’s try to forget about how old the image of those two boys makes us feel and instead concentrate on the funny picture by Steve McGarry.
 This was all to promote another free gift, a set of blank sticky badges with letters, numbers and images which could be rubbed on to create anything the young readers wanted.
 They’re a bit like those old pretend tattoo rub-on transfers we had as kids, which never transferred in one piece and would look a right mess on our arms.

 It’s time to meet another regular star of the comic.
 Weedy Willy was introduced in the preview issue as “So Pathetic It’s Embarrassing”.
 Cowardly, insanely weak and lacking any kind of social skills, Willy’s continued optimism led to us cheering him on through mishap after mishap.
-Most of these would also involve his unrequited love of local girl Mandy, who’d often fall foul of his misplaced affections.
+Most of these would involve his unrequited love of local girl Mandy, who’d often fall foul of his misplaced affections.

 Burp and Mr Big Nose creator Jeremy Banx‘s Kangaroo Kid leaps (sorry, I couldn’t resist) off the bright yellow page, ending with the reader actually taken by surprise with the blatantly obvious fact he hadn’t exited the phone booth yet.
 A brilliant piece of misdirection and comic timing.